 Unintended consequences of ineffective gun restrictions.

-When the law meant to protect you is, instead, turning you into prey, it’s understandable to take self-defense into your own hands.
+When the law meant to protect you is, instead, turning you into prey, it’s understandable to want to take self-defense into your own hands.
 In Chicago, where there are bans on assault rifles and high-capacity magazines, and where gun shops were banned until 2012, gun control laws are not proving effective.
 Though the city has some of the toughest gun restrictions in place, it suffers from rising gun and gang violence.
 Chicago is just one example of many cities where law-abiding citizens are paying the price – with their lives – of ineffective gun control laws.

-The bottom line: Gun control laws keep people safer, and self-preservation is why gun owners have guns to begin with.
+The Bottom Line: Gun control laws keep people safer, and self-preservation is why gun owners have guns to begin with.
 With that, law-abiding gun owners still have the Constitutional right to protect themselves against crime and should not be penalized for the actions of others.
 How would you feel about keeping a gun in your house?